Gourmet Camino La Rioja

 There will be plenty of opportunities for you to enjoy the delicious Riojan cuisine and its world-famous wines in many bars and restaurants on the Camino.

-One of the highlights of the trip is seeing Michelin star chef Francis Paniego and his team at work, while tasting both traditional and cutting-edge modern Rioja dishes prepared by the hotel's talented chefs: a meal that comprises of between 8 and 11 dishes, all showcasing the locally sourced produce that Francis uses to create his impressions of the surrounding landscape.
+Francis Paniego and his team produce both traditional and cutting-edge modern Rioja dishes.
+El Portal's tasting menu comprises of between 8 and 11 dishes, all showcasing the locally sourced produce that Francis uses to create his impressions of the surrounding landscape.
 The Tradicional restaurant overseen by Francis' mother Marisa elevates Riojan dishes to fine dining status.

 World-Famous Rioja Wines: Wine Cellar and Vineyard Tours

 La Rioja produces one of the most esteemed wines in the world, with its own Designation of Origin standard.
-Whites, rosu00e9s and especially reds accompany and form part of this rich gastronomy.
+Whites, rosés and especially reds accompany and form part of this rich gastronomy.

 Our Rioja wine tour includes special wine cellar and vineyard visits, including the renowned Bodegas David Moreno, the Bodegas Corrales' vineyards, and the wine cellars of the Monastery of San Millan.